 3. Your Server Won’t Be Happy

 Think about it: Every time you request a new portion (about 15 fried shrimp, or about 8 skewered ones), your server has to enter in the new order, grab the order from the kitchen, and trek it across the dining room to you.
 But at most restaurants, a return trip to the kitchen is usually the result of multiple courses being ordered, meaning a higher bill, meaning a higher tip.
 With the promotion’s set price, more service doesn’t necessarily mean a higher tip.
 You’re eating a multi-course-meal; tip accordingly.

 Even though there are only five shrimp preparations listed on the menu, if you ask for Cape Cod Kettle Chip-Crusted Shrimp, Panko-Crusted Red Shrimp, Coconut Bites, Popcorn Shrimp and Garlic-Grilled Shrimp Skewers they'll be more than happy to bring you some if there are any in stock.

 5. It’s Tasty, But You’ll Get Full Fast

-The sriracha shrimp is skewered and grilled, and is the only option that’s not deep-fried or served with plenty of butter (or pasta).
+The new Mediterranean Shrimp is skewered and grilled, and is the only option that’s not deep-fried or served with plenty of butter (or pasta).
 It all tastes great, but it’s a lot more filling than you’d expect, especially if you fill up on Cheddar Bay Biscuits (you will) and sides.
-If you’re looking to go the distance, stick with the sriracha shrimp.
+If you’re looking to go the distance, stick with an offering that's simply grilled.
 But definitely make sure you try all of the options.